martin-olivier/dylib/README.md

 ## Open and Close

 `open`
 Load a dynamic library into the object.
-If a dynamic library was already opened, it will be unload and replaced
+If a dynamic library was already opened, it will be unloaded and replaced

 `close`
 Close the dynamic library currently loaded in the object.
 This function will be automatically called by the class destructor